Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: Experimental Results

+\paragraph{3.
+Integer Microscaling Formats.} Although integer-based microscaling formats are not specified in the OCP standard~\citep{mxfp}, one could easy extend the idea to them.
+For validation purposes, we propose the two following microscaling INT4-based formats: \emph{NVINT4} and \emph{MXINT4} that are identical to NVFP4 and MXFP4 respectively except for the base type being INT4 instead of FP4.
+The error and outlier preservation analysis in Figure~\ref{fig:rqe_mape_llama_laplace_int} predicts that NVINT4 should profit from HT and yield performance superior to all other formats.
+Pseudo-quantization evaluations in Tables~\ref{tab:unified-quantization-comparison-simulation},~\ref{fig:recovery} and Figure~\ref{fig:recovery} verify that for 0-shot (RTN) and 1-shot (MR-GPTQ) quantization --- a finding similar to that of~\citet{chen2025intvsfpcomprehensive}.

-Finally, we turn to computational performance.
-In Figure~\ref{fig:qutlass_b200}, we examine the performance of our kernels.
-On the left, we show throughput for a single layer extracted from a Llama-3.3-70B model using FlashInfer as a backend.
+\paragraph{4.
+Kernel and Inference Performance.} Finally, in Figures~\ref{fig:qutlass_b200_layer} and~\ref{fig:qutlass_b200_e2e}, we examine the performance of our kernels.
+Figure~\ref{fig:qutlass_b200_layer} shows throughput for a single layer extracted from a Llama-3.3-70B model using FlashInfer as a backend.
 The curve labeled with ``ideal'' represents the upper bound for a real 4-bit weight and 4-bit activation matrix multiplication, i.e., the measured matmul throughput not including the overhead of quantization-related operations.
 In contrast, the curves labeled ``actual'' show real measurements including the costs of Hadamards, quantization, and scale computation.
 The comparison highlights the small gap between idealized efficiency and practical implementations with our kernels, with speedups of up to $\approx 3.6\times$ (out of $4\times$) on B200 and $\approx 6\times$ (out of $8\times$) on RTX5090.
 Interestingly, MXFP4 \textit{outperforms} NVFP4 on B200, with up to $\approx 15\%$ higher throughput, despite their closely related numerical formats.
 Possible contributing factors include MXFP4’s use of potentially more efficient power-of-two scales as well as larger group sizes, which could reduce overhead.

-On the right, the end-to-end speedup of vLLM running Llama-3.3-70B with MXFP4 quantization compared to the baseline BF16 implementation on a single B200 GPU.
+Figure~\ref{fig:qutlass_b200_e2e} shows end-to-end speedup of vLLM running Llama-3.3-70B with MXFP4 quantization compared to the baseline BF16 implementation on a single B200 GPU.
 The results demonstrate consistent performance gains across batch sizes, with speedups reaching up to $2.2\times$ over the BF16 baseline, and nearly $4\times$ on an RTX 5090 GPU (see Appendix~\ref{apx:qutlass} for more details).